Kola50011/EvoMp/readme.md

   -> Go to "Projects and Solutions / Projekte und Projektmappen" Erstellen
   -> Select subitem "Build and Run / Erstellen und Ausführen"
   -> Select on "On Run, when projects are out of date / Beim Ausführen, bei nicht aktuellen Projekten", "Always build / Immer erstellen"
+  -> Also uncheck "only build startup projects and dependencies on Run / Nur Startprojekte und Abhängigkeiten zur Laufzeit ausführen"